 Perhaps this is why we hear so few Muslim voices raised against Muslim acts of terrorism and the embassy burnings following the Mohammed cartoon affair.

 climate change is a threat to the beautiful creations of nature.

-It is not only the visual arts that are put at risk by the rise of Islam, the performing arts are also despised and banned by some Islamic regimes.
+It is not only the visual arts that are put at risk by the rise of Islam, the performing arts are held to be questionable, even despised and banned by some Islamic regimes.
+Quoting from Wikipedia:

 Many people, myself included, would consider art as one of the greatest of the modern world's cultural heritages; after science, perhaps the best and most noble aspect of modern civilisation is the body of art that has been built up over the last few thousand years; consider the music of Handel, Bach and Beethoven.
 All of this would be put at risk if Islam ever came to dominate world culture.
 Consider what would become of the wonderful art of Western nations should intolerant Muslims such as those of Taliban Afghanistan ever come to power.

 It is worth noting here that Christianity has had periods when 'profane' art was unacceptable and even actively destroyed, however, I know of no religion as intolerant of artistic expression as is Islam.

 "The Hour Resurrection will not take place until the Muslims fight the Jews, and kill them.
 And the Jews will hide behind the rock and tree, and the rock and tree will say: oh Muslim, oh servant of Allah, this is a Jew behind me, come and kill him!"